-The last reported sale price of our shares of common stock on April 12, 2023 was \$4.48 per share.
-The final public offering price will be determined between us, the underwriters and the investors in the offering, and may be at a discount to the current market price of our common stock.
+The last reported sales price of our shares of common stock on , 2023 was \$ per share.
+The actual public offering price will be determined between us, the underwriters and the investors in the offering, and may be at a discount to the current market price of our common stock.
 Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final public offering price.
 There is no established public trading market for the warrants, and we do not expect such a market to develop.
 In addition, we do not intend to apply for a listing of the warrants on any national securities exchange or other nationally recognized trading system.